DRX-Lab/Atmos-Encoder/README.md

 # Atmos-Encoder

-**Atmos-Encoder** is a tool that converts Dolby TrueHD audio into Dolby Digital Plus (E-AC3) format while preserving Atmos metadata when available.
+**Atmos-Encoder** is a Python tool that converts Dolby TrueHD audio into Dolby Digital Plus (E-AC3) format while preserving Dolby Atmos metadata when available.

 ---

-## Important Notice
+## ⚠️ Important Notice

-> ⚠️ This project contains test files adapted from the **truehdd** project.
-The source material has been modified to enable conversion to Dolby Digital Plus Atmos format.
+> This project contains test files adapted from the **truehdd** project.
+Source material has been modified to enable conversion to Dolby Digital Plus Atmos format.

 ---

 ## Overview

-The encoder automatically detects whether the input `.thd` file contains Atmos audio and generates the corresponding outputs:
+The encoder automatically detects whether the input `.thd` file contains Atmos audio and produces:

 * Dolby Digital Plus 5.1 with Atmos (`_atmos_5_1.mp4`)
 * Dolby Digital Plus 7.1 with Atmos (`_atmos_7_1.mp4`)
 * Or both, depending on the chosen mode.

 If no Atmos is detected, it creates a standard 5.1 DDP file.
+In this case, **FFmpeg/FFprobe are used to resample the decoded WAV to 48 kHz PCM** to ensure DEE compatibility.

 ---